caktux/pytrader/README.md

 ./goxtool.py --protocol=websocket
 ```

-It has turned out that websocket is currently the most reliable protocol.
+It has turned out that websocket is currently the most reliable protocol after pubnub.
 These options on the command line take precedence over what you have configured in the .ini file (but it won't change your .ini), you can make websocket the default (so you don't need this option anymore) by editing the ini file.

 If you experience a high lag between sending an order and the ack (the op:result) not appearing immediately which is happening during times of really high volume then you should consider also adding --use-http to make it send trading commands via http.
 Http makes it slightly slower to execute many trades in a row but has been much more reliable when mtgox was under heavy load or ddos or similar.
-If you don't need to send many orders very fast then this option won't hurt. --use-http can be combined with either socketio or websocket.
+If you don't need to send many orders very fast then this option won't hurt. --use-http can be combined with either socketio or websocket and is forced for PubNub.

 The following is what I am currently using and I recommend it: